-Anthony Kendall, Chair for Central Arkansas Water Board of Commissioners, retired as Vice President of Human Resources for Baptist Health in Arkansas.
+Anthony Kendall, retired as Vice President of Human Resources for Baptist Health in Arkansas.
 He served as CAW Board Chair during the development of the Lake Maumelle Watershed Management Plan, a $1.2 million study and planning process with the goal of ensuring the long-term viability of the lake as a drinking water supply through effective watershed management.

 In addition to serving on the CAW Board, Commissioner Kendall has been involved in local business and civic affairs for many years.
 His business background includes 23 years in Manufacturing Management with Johnson & Johnson and 3 years as vice president of manufacturing for the Polymer Group.
 He has been with the Baptist Health system since 1998.